samiracode/Nildston/README.md

-If you aren't satisfied with the build tool and configuration choices,
+If you aren't satisfied with the build tool and